MithrilJS/mithril.js/docs/lifecycle-methods.md

 m(ComponentWithHook, {oninit: initializeVnode})
 ```

-All lifecyle methods receive the vnode as their first arguments, and have their `this` keyword bound to `vnode.state`.
+All lifecycle methods receive the vnode as their first arguments, and have their `this` keyword bound to `vnode.state`.

 Lifecycle methods are only called as a side effect of a [`m.render()`](render.md) call.
 They are not called if the DOM is modified outside of Mithril.
+They are also not called on component vnodes, just DOM vnodes and fragments.

 ---